Cho Gue-sung: Club career

+Early career in South Korea
-Cho played as a defensive midfielder during his youth career and his freshman year at Gwangju University.
-However, Cho wasn't evaluated as a good midfielder by his university's manager Lee Seung-won, and changed his role to a striker in 2017.

-In 2019, Cho joined K League 2 side FC Anyang where he played as a youth player before.
-He was selected for the K League 2 Best XI by becoming the third top goalscorer in his first professional season, and transferred to K League 1 club Jeonbuk Hyundai Motors the next year.
+Cho played defensive midfielder during his youth career and freshman year at Gwangju University.
+However, Cho was not evaluated as a good midfielder by his university's head coach Lee Seung-won and changed his position to striker in 2017.
+In 2019, Cho joined K League 2 side FC Anyang where he was a youth player before.
+He was selected for the K League 2 Best XI after becoming the third highest scorer in his first professional season and transferred to K League 1 club Jeonbuk Hyundai Motors the next year.

-Cho had difficulty in proving his worth during his first season at Jeonbuk.
-In 2021, he enlisted in military team Gimcheon Sangmu to serve his military duty and get his stable spot.
+Cho had difficulty proving his worth in his first season at Jeonbuk Hyundai Motors.
+In 2021, he joined the military team Gimcheon Sangmu to serve his mandatory duty and to get a stable spot.
 As a result, he developed physically and technically while being trained at Gimcheon.
 He became the top goalscorer in the 2022 K League 1 and led Jeonbuk to the 2022 Korean FA Cup title.

-In January 2023, Jeonbuk received bids for Cho from Scottish Premiership club Celtic and Major League Soccer side Minnesota United.
-He was also the subject of interest from Bundesliga side Mainz 05.
+In January 2023, Jeonbuk received transfer bids for him from Mainz 05, Celtic, Rangers and Minnesota United.
+Cho was attracted to Mainz and Celtic but rejected their offers after determining that his physical condition was not good enough to play in Europe.

+Midtjylland

+On 11 July 2023, Cho signed with Danish Superliga club Midtjylland on a five-year contract for a fee reported to be around £2.6 million.
+On 22 July 2023, he made his Danish Superliga debut with Midtjylland, scoring in a 1–0 win over Hvidovre.
+Having a considerable presence at Midtjylland early on, he was selected for the Superliga Team of the Month in July and September.
+He won the most duels and aerial duels in the 2023–24 Danish Superliga.
+He successfully performed the role of target man, while helping his team win the league title.

+Cho suffered knee pain during the 2023–24 season and underwent knee surgery at the end of the season to remove his meniscus in Italy.
+Despite anticipating a full recovery by the start of the 2024–25 season, he contracted a bacterial infection which further complicated his rehabilitation and forced him to undergo another operation.
+This resulted in Cho sitting out the entire 2024–25 season.

+On 17 August 2025, Cho made his first appearance in 448 days towards the end of a Superliga match against Vejle.
+On 29 September, he scored a bicycle kick goal against Randers, which was selected as the Superliga Goal of the Month.